Malcolm Cazalon

-Malcolm Jean Ahmed Cazalon (born 27 August 2001) is a French professional basketball player for Mega Basket of the Basketball League of Serbia.
+Malcolm Jean Ahmed Cazalon (born 27 August 2001) is a French professional basketball player for Merkezefendi Belediyesi Denizli of the Basketbol Süper Ligi (BSL).

 Early life

 Cazalon was born in Roanne, France, where his father Laurent Cazalon was a professional basketball player.
 He began playing basketball as a child with local club Chorale Roanne.
 In 2017, he moved to ASVEL, with whom he played in the LNB Espoirs under-21 league.

 Professional career

+JL Bourg / Leuven Bears (2018–2020)

 On 23 August 2018, Cazalon signed a three-year contract with JL Bourg of the LNB Pro A, the top professional league in France.
 On 19 July 2019, he was loaned to Leuven Bears of the Pro Basketball League (PBL) in Belgium.

+Mega Basket (2020–2023)

-On March 10, 2020, Cazalon has signed with Mega Bemax of the Basketball League of Serbia.
+On 10 March 2020, Cazalon signed with Mega Bemax of the Basketball League of Serbia.
 Following the 2020–21 season, Cazalon declared for the 2021 NBA draft.
-On July 19, 2021, he withdrawn his name from consideration for the 2021 NBA draft.
+On July 19, 2021, he withdrew his name from consideration for the 2021 NBA draft.
 In April 2022, Cazalon declared for the 2022 NBA draft.
-Later, he withdrawn his name from consideration for the 2022 NBA draft.
+Later, he withdrew his name from consideration for the 2022 NBA draft.
 On 4 July 2022, Cazalon signed a one-year contract extension with Mega Basket.